 Every two years, the U.S. Bureau of Labor Statistics (BLS) releases new national employment projections for over 800 different occupations.
 Using this information, the Virginia Employment Commission (VEC) develops occupational employment projections for Virginia and its regions.
 To make these numbers more useful to Career and Technical Education (CTE) planners and administrators, who frequently require labor market and employment data to plan programs and to guide students in their career choices, Trailblazers aligns the VEC projection data with the CTE Career Clusters framework.

 Data for Virginia and its Local Workforce Investment Areas (LWIAs)

-The links below will take you to an interactive page to view employment information for Virginia’s Local Workforce Investment Areas .
+The links below will take you to a map to find your Virginia’s Local Workforce Investment Area.

 Files are also available for download in excel format here (including statewide totals and a sortable format for analysis purposes).